Cardi B Spotted Twerking In Tiger Costume At Miami Beach As She Skipped Court Appearance

-Cardi B skipped her scheduled court appearance in New York City on Monday, and new photos show exactly what she was doing instead of abiding the law — twerking on a beach in Miami dressed like a tiger, in true Cardi fashion.
+Cardi B skipped her scheduled court appearance in New York City on Monday, and new photos show exactly what she was doing instead of abiding by the law — twerking on a beach in Miami dressed like a tiger, in true Cardi fashion.

 The “Bodak Yellow” rapper was supposed to show up to court as she is facing assault charges over her alleged involvement in a strip club fight which took place on August 15 in Queens, NYC.
 But she decided to skip her court appearance, which the judge assigned to the case deemed “not acceptable,” warning her lawyers that she risked being arrested if she didn’t show up for arraignment this Friday.

-And now, new photos and videos emerged, showing that the “previously scheduled commitment” Cardi had was in fact a tiger-themed video shoot, according to the Daily Mail.
-She was spotted donning a full-body tiger painting, as she was joined by fellow rappers, duo City Girls, who were also boasting animal-print body paint.
-The scantily-clad hip hop ladies were photographed twerking on the beach and riding jet skis.
+And now, new photos and videos emerged showing that the “previously scheduled commitment” Cardi had was, in fact, a tiger-themed video shoot, according to the Daily Mail.
+She was spotted donning a full-body tiger painting as she was joined by fellow rapper duo City Girls, who were also boasting animal-print body paint.
+The scantily-clad hip-hop ladies were photographed twerking on the beach and riding jet skis.
 The ocean video shoot also included a floating stripper pole and dancers.
 They were reportedly filming the music video for their recent collaboration, “Twerk.”

 Cardi B on Miami beach in tiger costume after failing to appear in court over a fight at New York club – Photos https://t.co/4At4OCjL9u pic.twitter.com/UTBUR8CnFr